simonjela/auto-annotated-portfolio/content/pages/index.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
-    title: Danceable music like an intimate late-night confession of a close friend.
+    title: Danceable music like an intimate late-night confession of a close friend
     subtitle: >-
       Berlin-based alternative pop artist Simon Jela fusing the soul of timeless rock with modern pop finesse.
 His voice stands out with its warmth and